alphagov/govuk-developer-docs/source/manual/concourse.html.md

 ### What pipelines do we currently have?

-#### The coronavirus forms pipelines

-More information about these can be found [on the docs page for the forms](/manual/covid-19-services.html#deployment).

 #### The info pipeline

 The `info` pipeline is a meta pipeline.
 Its main use is as a method to store secrets that can then be used in other pipelines.
 How to add and remove secrets is documented [in the Reliability Engineering manual](https://reliability-engineering.cloudapps.digital/continuous-deployment.html#secrets).